Criminal Sexual Conduct 1st Degree

 In other words, either you had sex with the accuser and he/she was under the age of 13, or you had sex with the accuser and you are related and he/she is under the age of 13, or you had sex with the accuser, aged 13–15 years old, and he/she claims having mental issues as a direct result of the act of sexual penetration, etc.

-DO MY ACTIONS FIT THE CRIME OF CSC 1st Degree?
+DO MY ACTIONS FIT THE CRIME OF 1st DEGREE CSC?

-Below is the legal definition of CSC 1st Degree as defined under the Michigan Compiled Laws; MCL 750.520b
+Below is the legal definition of 1st degree CSC as defined under the Michigan Penal Code; MCL 750.520b

-*If your actions match any of the below circumstances, you may be charged/investigated for CSC 1st Degree (First Degree Criminal Sexual Conduct):
+*If your actions match any of the following circumstances, you may be charged/investigated for CSC 1st Degree:

-- Sexual penetration with another person and if any of the following:
+- Sexual penetration with another person, and if any of the following circumstances exists:

-- circumstances exists: That other person is under 13 years of age;
+- That other person is under 13 years of age;

-- That the accuser is at least 13 but less than 16 years of age and any of the following:
+- That the accuser is at least 13 but less than 16 years of age and any of the following circumstances: